Should You Use Emojis in Your Email Subject Line? [Plus Best Practices for Adding Them]

 5. Test for Compatibility

-Emails might be opened on different devices and email clients, each opening an opportunity for the emojis to look different and not appear at all.
-Before you settle on your subject line, take one last step by looking how the emojis look across devices and mobile platforms like Gmail, Outlook, and others to ensure that your message comes across appropriate and clear without looking distorted.
+E-mails might be opened on different devices and on different email clients, each affording an opportunity for emojis to fade or not appear at all.
+Before you settle on your subject line, check the emoji’s across devices and mobile apps (Google, Outlook, and more) one last time so your message doesn’t sound thrown together.

 6. Performance Tracking